Montreal-Quakers/website/new_attender/know_us.md

 * Volunteer with us.
 Some of our members have been volunteering at:
   * Homeless shelters
   * Teaching art to refugee children
-  * With non-profits such as Council of Canadians
+  * With community groups such as Solidarity Across Borders and non-profits such as Council of Canadians
 * Joining a [committee](/new_attender/committees.html) is a great way to know us better and contribute to the life of the meeting community
   * If one of the [committees](/new_attender/committees.html) might interest you, feel free to inquire.
 No pressure, and the question is appreciated
   * If you don't see a role that might interest you, perhaps ask anyway: there are many fascinating ways to join and serve Quakers in Canada, at interfaith groups, in North America, the UN, and the world.
 That list is only the beginning